NightIdeasLab/Jarvis/README.md

 * News headlines (from NYTimes)
 * Daily quotations (from BrainyQuote.com)

-Minimum Mac OS X version is 10.6 Snow Leopard
+Minimum Mac OS X version is 10.7 Lion

 The original code was written by [physicistjedi](http://goo.gl/MSthr).